Polystyrene and Single-Use Plastics Regulations

 The City of Coronado is committed to reducing the amount of plastic pollution that litters our streets, parks, and beaches.
-Polystyrene and single use plastic materials that are discarded in the City can accumulate indefinitely in our environments and pose risks to marine life.
-Recently, the Coronado City Council adopted an ordinance adding a new chapter to the Coronado Municipal Code (Chapter 36.28) that regulates use of polystyrene and single-use plastic items and promotes a shift toward the use of reusable and sustainable alternatives.
-Here are some answers to frequently asked questions about the new ordinance.
+Polystyrene and single-use plastic materials that are discarded in the City can accumulate indefinitely in our environments and pose risks to marine life.
+Recently, the Coronado City Council adopted an ordinance adding a new chapter to the Coronado Municipal Code (Chapter 36.28), the Polystyrene and Single-Use Plastics Regulations, which prohibits use of polystyrene and single-use plastic items and promotes a shift toward the use of reusable and sustainable alternatives.

 When do the new rules start?